Website icon Xpert.Digital

 • 2020 – 4,530 charging stations

-Who is planning to purchase or modernize a solar system?
+Who is planning to purchase or upgrade a solar power system?

-People who are planning to modernize a solar system after vocational training – Image: Xpert.Digital
+People planning to modernize a solar power system after vocational training – Image: Xpert.Digital

-People in Germany who are planning to modernize or purchase a new solar system (photovoltaic system) after vocational training compared with the population
+People in Germany planning to modernize or purchase a new solar system (photovoltaic system) after vocational training, compared to the general population

-According to projections, around 3.31 million people in Germany were definitely planning to modernize or purchase a new solar system/photovoltaic system in 2020.
-In this group of people, around 22.9 percent of people had a university degree.
-Meanwhile, around 11.6 percent of the population had such a qualification.
+According to projections, around 3.31 million people in Germany were definitely or possibly planning to modernize or purchase a new solar/photovoltaic system in 2020.
+Approximately 22.9 percent of this group held a university degree.
+Meanwhile, around 11.6 percent of the general population held such a degree.

-People who are planning to modernize a solar system after vocational training
+People planning to modernize a solar power system after vocational training

 Population